new jersey

 These losses are harder to quantify, but they often represent a significant portion of slip and fall compensation in New Jersey.
 A personal injury attorney in New Jersey may work with medical providers to document how injuries affect both physical function and overall well-being.

-How Long Do You Have to File a Slip and Fall Claim in New Jersey?
+How Long Do You Have to File a

 New Jersey sets a two-year statute of limitations for personal injury claims, starting from the date of the fall.
 Missing this deadline may permanently bar the claim.